-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

-- each leaf has three leaflets
+- each leaf has three glossy leaflets

 - leaf edges may be smooth or notched